The nation’s first collective brewery, pour-your-own beer hall and shop under one roof.

 District Brew Yards (aka “the Brew Yards”) is the first of its kind to house a collective production brewery, beer hall, and shop under one roof.
 That’s right, we do it all.
 We’re bringing small breweries together to share knowledge and assets in a collaborative manner.

 Consider us a craft beer fan’s ultimate customizable experience.
-With three unique breweries, 40 pour-your-own drafts, specialty smoked meats & our rotating variety of packaged cans you can’t walk away from the Brew Yards without finding something you love.
+With four unique breweries, 40 pour-your-own drafts, specialty smoked meats & our rotating variety of packaged cans you can’t walk away from the Brew Yards without finding something you love.

 It’s like a brewery crawl under one roof.